From midnight secret-sharing to the best hide-and-seek spots, bunk beds provide endless fun for little…

 With their attractive design and practical use of space, bunk beds are becoming ever more popular for families with more than one child or restrictions on bedroom space.

 From standard bunks to loft beds and everything in between, there are loads of options for families choosing a new bunk bed.
-To find out more, here’s our practical guide to all the different types.
+To find out more, here’s our practical guide to all the different types of beds.

 The Bunk Bed

-A standard bunk bed usually features the classic design of one bed over another with a connecting ladder providing access to the top bunk, like this Flair Furnishings Joey bunk bed.
+A standard bunk bed usually features the classic design of one bed over another with a connecting ladder providing access to the top bunk.
 Functional and affordable, standard bunk beds make good use of space at a great price.

 Storage Bunk Beds